Mild traumatic brain injury

 Defined as a score of 13 to 15 on the Glasgow Coma Scale (GCS)8

-Neurocognitive assessments, such as the Glasgow Coma Scale (GCS), are subjective, and can also be difficult to perform for patients who have a change in mental status, experience language barriers or are intoxicated.9
+Neurocognitive assessments, such as the Glasgow Coma Scale (GCS), are subjective, and can be difficult for patients with a change in mental status, language barriers or who are intoxicated.9

-Head computed tomography (CT) scan—the primary diagnostic modality for mTBI—has a low diagnostic yield.
-Clinical decision rules have had limited impact on the number or diagnostic yield of CT for the evaluation of mTBI.10-12
+Clinical decision rules have had limited impact on the number or diagnostic yield of CT, the primary diagnostic modality for mTBI, for the evaluation of mTBI.10-12

 Patients are exposed to radiation equivalent to 100x that of a chest X-ray during potentially unnecessary head CT scans.13